 The Financial Aid Applications

-The FAFSA is an online application for FEDERAL student aid.
-There is NO FEE to apply.
-To help you successfully fill out the FAFSA, view the tutorial below "7 Steps to the FAFSA" created by the University of California, Santa Barbara's talented staff and student employees.
-F&M's FAFSA Code 003265.Complete the FAFSA
+The FAFSA is an online application for FEDERAL student aid and there is NO FEE to apply.
+To help you successfully fill out the application, "7 Easy Steps to the FAFSA," created by the talented staff and student employees at the University of California, Santa Barbara, has been provided below.
+Franklin & Marshall's FAFSA School Code is 003265.Complete the FAFSA

 It is the policy of Franklin & Marshall College to expect information and financial support from both biological/adoptive parents of students applying to F&M for financial aid.
 Parents who live in the same household, regardless of legal status, or who reside separately for employment purposes only, are not considered separated, and information for both parents must be reported on the CSS Profile and the FAFSA.

 FAFSA (Free Application for Federal Student Aid)

 Determines your eligibility for need-based federal and state grants, low interest federal student loans, and federal work-study.
 This includes the Federal Pell Grant, Federal SEOG, Federal Direct Student Loan (subsidized and unsubsidized) and Federal Work-Study.

 Franklin & Marshall College recognizes that parents do not end their relationship with their children when they divorce/separate and that all parents have a responsibility to provide for their children.
 We do not think it is fair to ask students who have two married parents to pay more for college than students with two parents who are not married to each other.